vmware/vcf-security-and-compliance-guidelines/threat-resources/BRICKSTORM/DEFENSE-GUIDE.md

 | **Data** | Encrypt it, maybe steal it | Quietly copy it without you knowing |
 | **Work Hours** | Any time | **01:00-10:00 UTC** |

-This matters because **you need different defenses**, though most defenses against threats like BRICKSTORM are also good defenses against ransomware, too.
+Most hardening controls against BRICKSTORM also defend against ransomware, but detection differs: you must hunt for quiet, long-lived access rather than wait for an obvious event.

 ### How Attackers Reach vCenter

 Attackers don't usually break directly into vCenter.
-They first get into other systems (VPNs, websites, or steal passwords), then work their way toward vCenter and other VMware management components.
+They first get into other systems (VPNs, websites) or steal passwords, then work their way toward vCenter and other VMware management components.
 Common entry points include VPN appliances, load balancers, public-facing web sites, and partners/vendors with access.
 In addition to VMware vCenter and VMware ESX, CISA also identifies VCF Automation Orchestrator (formerly VMware Aria Automation Orchestrator) as a BRICKSTORM target.

 **These attackers sometimes exploit vulnerabilities before patches are available.** Apply security updates to VPNs, vCenter, and other VCF components within hours of release.
 All VMware CVEs exploited in BRICKSTORM campaigns have had patches available (CVE-2021-22005, CVE-2023-34048, CVE-2024-37079, CVE-2024-38812, CVE-2024-38813).
 In general, attackers will use whatever exploits are available to them.